dineshnair-doc/dineshnair-doc.github.io/src/mytechdocs/doc13/FastAPI_Postgres_Swagger.md

 * `connect_to_db()`: Asynchronous function that connects to the PostgreSQL database using `asyncpg`.

-Step 6: Define the endpoint for creating an employee review:
+<span class="step-number">6</span> Define the endpoint for creating an employee review:

 ```python
 @app.post("/employee_reviews/", response_model=EmployeeReview)